stacks-network/docs/src/pages/understand-stacks/integrate-stacking.md

 // }
 ```

--> Note that the `pox_address` property is the internal representation of the reward BTC address.
+-> Note that the `pox_address` property is the PoX contract's internal representation of the reward BTC address.

 To display the unlocking time, you need to use the `firstRewardCycle` and the `lockPeriod` fields.